Skip to content

 Entrances to Glacier National Park

-While there are seven entrances to the park, four entrances are the most used since they provide access to the most-visited areas.
-These are the West Glacier entrance at the southwest end of the Going-to-the-Sun Road (GTSR), St. Mary Entrance at the northeast end of the GTSR, the Many Glacier Entrance north of St. Mary, and the Two Medicine Entrance, which is south of St. Mary.
+While there are seven entrances to the park, four see the highest use because they provide access to the park’s most popular areas.
+These are the West Glacier entrance at the southwest end of the GTSR, St. Mary entrance at the northeast end of the GTSR, the Many Glacier entrance north of St. Mary, and the Two Medicine entrance, which is south of St. Mary.

 Entry Fees / Passes

-A note on exclusions to vehicle permit requirements – according to the National Park Service website (see link above): “Visitors with lodging, camping, or commercial activity reservations (e.g., boat tours and horseback rides) within the specified reservation areas can use proof of their reservation for entry instead of a vehicle reservation to gain access to the vehicle reservation area for which they have a service reservation.”
+Note: When vehicle permit requirements are in place, exclusions exist.
+From the National Park Service website (see link above): “Visitors with lodging, camping, or commercial activity reservations (e.g., boat tours and horseback rides) within the specified reservation areas can use proof of their reservation for entry instead of a vehicle reservation to gain access to the vehicle reservation area for which they have a service reservation.”
+Always check the park website to ensure these policies still apply.

 Transportation within Glacier National Park